ashishkondaka/FBWEBSEC/Week 8/README.md

 Vulnerability: Entering in a name of the existing user and a random password will cause an error to pop up in bold.
 Entering in an previously unknown user and a random password will cause a normal error to pop up.
 The programming lets known users know there password is wrong by indicating the message in bold.

-Here is a walkthrough of the vulnerability.
+Here is a walkthrough of the vulnerability:

 GIF Walkthrough: https://i.imgur.com/XZJrlfk.gifv